bilal-fazlani/commanddotnet/README.md

   Commit  Commits all staged changes
   Stash   Stashes all changes when executed without any arguments

-Use "dotnet CommandDotNet.dll [command] --help" for more information about a command.
+Use "dotnet example.dll [command] --help" for more information about a command.
 ```

 Here's  how the interaction looks like: